JRaghu842/B_Da_Blogger/README.md

 # B_Da_Blogger

-B_Da_Blogger is a full-stack web application that allows users to create, edit, and view blog posts.
+B_Da_Blogger is a full-stack web application  built using MERN stack that allows users to create, edit, and view blog posts.
 It provides user registration and login functionality to manage their blogs.

 ## Features